"Hearst Magazines and Yahoo may earn commission or revenue on some items through the links below."

-But the biggest scandal of Prince Andrew’s royal career is happening right now.
-According to the BBC, in 1999, Andrew started palling around with convicted sex offender Jeffrey Epstein, who died by suicide in prison earlier this year.
+But the biggest scandal of Prince Andrew’s royal career happened more recently.
+According to the BBC, in 1999, Andrew started hanging around with convicted sex offender Jeffrey Epstein, who died by suicide in prison in 2019.

 Queen Elizabeth’s third son: Prince Edward, Earl of Wessex

-Prince Edward is the youngest of Queen Elizabeth’s children, making him 11th in line for the throne.
+Prince Edward is the youngest of Queen Elizabeth’s children, making him 13th in line for the throne.
 He was born March 10, 1964, when the Queen was 37.
-People say the youngest child gets the most love, and it definitely seems that holds true for Edward.
+People say the youngest child gets the most love, and that definitely seemed to hold true for Edward.